-Table 11 shows that statewide, White (non-Hispanic) students constituted a much larger proportion of the charter technical career centers' student populations (72 percent) than that of the non-charter career centers (38 percent).
+Table 9 shows that statewide, White (non-Hispanic) students constituted a much larger proportion of the charter technical career centers' student populations (71 percent) than that of the non-charter career centers (39 percent).
 There were corresponding larger percentages of African-American (non-Hispanic) and Hispanic students among non-charter career centers.
+However, it is necessary to recognize that the percentages for the charter technical centers may be skewed because ATC's degree program students are not included in the calculation.